-Opioid therapy should be presented as a trial for a pre-defined period (e.g., $\leq$ 30 days).
+Opioid therapy should be presented as a trial for a pre-defined period (e.g., ≤30 days).
 The goals of treatment should be established with all patients prior to the initiation of opioid therapy, including reasonable improvements in pain, function, depression, anxiety, and avoidance of unnecessary or excessive medication use [1; 65].
 The treatment plan should describe therapy selection, measures of progress, and other diagnostic evaluations, consultations, referrals, and therapies.

 In opioid-naïve patients, start at the lowest possible dose and titrate to effect.
 Dosages for opioid-tolerant patients should always be individualized and titrated by efficacy and tolerability [1; 65].
-When starting opioid therapy for chronic pain, clinicians should prescribe short-acting instead of extended-release/long-acting opioid formulations [65].
+When starting opioid therapy for acute, subacute, or chronic pain, clinicians should prescribe immediate-release opioids instead of extended-release/long-acting opioid formulations [65].

 The need for frequent progress and benefit/risk assessments during the trial should be included in patient education.
 Patients should also have full knowledge of the warning signs and symptoms of respiratory depression.
-Prescribers should carefully reassess evidence of benefits and risks when increasing the dosage to $\geq 50$ mg morphine equivalent dose (MED) per day.
-Decisions to titrate dose to $\geq 90$ mg MED/day should be avoided or carefully justified [65].
+Prescribers should carefully reassess evidence of benefits and risks when increasing the dosage to ≥50 mg morphine equivalent dose (MED) per day.
+In its 2016 guideline, the CDC recommended that decisions to titrate dose to ≥90 mg MME/day should be avoided or carefully justified.
+This recommendation does not appear in the 2022 revision [65].
+The new guideline focuses on individualizing treatment decisions and considerations of risks and benefits.